devlinjunker/template.hapi.rest/CONTRIBUTING.md

 ### Environment Setup and Tools
 Cloning this repo requires the use of Git, or you can use the template feature provided by Github.
 You can also download an archive of the repository contents using the Github "Download" link and extract this to access all of the files and create a new Git repository with them.

-Once you have a framework and development environment chosen for your project you should update your repo with specifics about how to install the tools and dependencies needed to run/debug/develop the application.
+This project is a node based project, so you will need to install [Node](https://nodejs.org/en/download/) and NPM to update the dependences.
+After you have installed the dependencies with `npm install -D`, you should be able to start the development server and watch for any changes to the files (and restart the server on changes) using `npm run start-watch`.

+After the server has started, navigate to http://localhost:3333/docs/swagger/index.html to view the OpenAPI Swagger page that lists the endpoints available.

 ### Folder Structure
 Break down how each folder is used in the repo and how different code file types should be organized.